DCurrent/openbor-script-bind/README.md

-# openbor-script-bind
+# DC Bind
 Binding and location syncing control for OpenBOR script.
+Full Readme in progress.